-Sound Transit is also considering changes to how it manages its parking facilities.
-While this decision will be made separately from any fare structure and rate changes, Sound Transit decided to carry out community engagement on Link light rail fares and parking simultaneously.
-Since both topics affect how passengers will pay to use the system, Sound Transit wants to understand the comprehensive picture of how these changes affect the total cost for passengers to access and use Sound Transit services.
+While decisions about the parking program will be made separately from any fare structure and rate changes, Sound Transit decided to carry out community engagement on Link light rail fares and parking simultaneously.
+Since both topics affect how passengers will pay to use the system, Sound Transit wants to understand the comprehensive picture of how these changes would affect the total cost for passengers to access and use Sound Transit services.